Seek help if you or a friend feel bad

 The student chaplains (in Swedish) offer confidential conversations with students at Lund University, regardless of faith or philosophy of life.

 The psychotherapy office at Lund University offers psychotherapy conducted by psychology students.
-Here you can meet a trainee psychologist to a reduced cost.
+Here you can meet a trainee psychologist at a reduced cost.

 Suicide Prevention Hotline